AshisPatel/Readme-Generator/README.md

   <h2>End Note - Thank you to the Reader</h2>

   Thank you for taking the time to visit my application and read through the README!
 This readme (aside from this section, which I can hopefully add on to the application!) was actually generated using the Readme Generator application!
 This project introduced a TON of convienant Javascript ES6 features and helped me get a better handle on how async functions work in node.
-Additionally, I learned that HTML can be used in readmes for github?!
-This has made it so much easier to include gifs in these!
-Please enjoy the fun fact and gif from my random collection of things that make me laugh!
+As a side note, the 5 minute limit on the free version of screencastify made the usage video BRUTAL for me.
+If it needs to be re-uploaded with me talking slower, please reach out to me!
+Finally, please enjoy the fun fact and gif from my random collection of things that make me laugh!
+Hopefully they brighten up your day and or provide you with something fun to show a friend.

   **Fun Fact:** The longest word consits of 189,819 letters!
 It is the full name of 'titin' which is a giant protein.
 Don't believe me?
 Maybe you believe Wikipedia!
 I know I sure do, here's the link: <a href="https://en.wikipedia.org/wiki/Longest_word_in_English">https://en.wikipedia.org/wiki/Longest_word_in_English</a><br />